triton-inference-server/server/docs/customization_guide/deploy.md

 > [!Warning]
 > Access to add or remove files from the backends directory
 > must be access controlled.
 Adding untrusted files
-> can lead to arbitrarty execution attacks.
+> can lead to arbitrarty code execution.

 ##### `repoagent-directory <string> default /opt/tritonserver/repoagents`
 Directory where repository agent shared libraries are found.